Some hospitals in crisis as US nears high for COVID-19 cases

 Dr. Joshua Kern, vice president of St. Luke’s in the Magic Valley region that includes Twin Falls and Jerome, said Thursday during a virtual press conference that he and other medical professionals are scared.

-“The purpose of any intervention around coronavirus has been to prevent the hospitals from being overwhelmed, and here I am today saying the hospital is being overwhelmed,” he said,
+“The purpose of any intervention around coronavirus has been to prevent the hospitals from being overwhelmed, and here I am today saying the hospital is being overwhelmed,” he said.

-“Frankly there’s nowhere to send them,” he added.
-“Boise hospitals are very full, most of the hospitals in this area are experiencing similar issues.
-Salt Lake’s hospitals have full ICUs.
-There’s not really a cavalry to come.
-We’re it.”
+A day later on Friday, his hospital announced the move to send younger patients to Boise.

 NEW JERSEY and CONNECTICUT